What did I just finish reading? Dancing the Sacred Wheel: A Journey through the Southern Sabbats by Francis Billinghurst.

 In Part II, Billinghurst reviews a basic circle casting, how to adapt learnings from the book, Aboriginal seasons, and delves further into Southern Hemisphere differences.
 For instance, in the Southern Hemisphere, the sun appears to travel from east to west along the north, not the south.
 So, deosil (sunwise) in the Southern Hemisphere is actually counter-clockwise.

 Billinghurst is always kind and considerate in her book, never judgemental or preachy.
 It’s clear she knows her stuff, but she’s never dry or dull, and Dancing the Sacred Wheel is a very accessible book.
 She offers a lot of food for thought and can help smooth those rough edges of our seasonal rituals that don’t seem quite right sometimes when we’re attempting to adapt Northern Hemisphere practices.

 Recently published just back in November 2012, Billinghurst’s book is a welcome and much needed resource the Southern Hemisphere’s Pagan’s library.
-You can purchase a copy at her website.
+You can purchase it on Amazon.